Crime Reporting and Prevention

 Students who are of the legal drinking age of 21 may possess or consume alcoholic beverages only in their private living quarters.
 If a student has a roommate, they, along with anyone else in the room, must be 21 also to consume alcohol in the room.

 Morningside College complies with the Drug-Free Schools and Communities Act Amendments of 1989, Public Law 101-226.
 Illegal drugs and paraphernalia are not permitted on campus.
 Morningside College works closely with the Sioux City Police Department and cooperates with all law enforcement agencies to ensure that all laws pertaining to illegal drugs are being enforced.
-Possession, use or distribution of any kind of illegal substance goes against Morningside College’s commitment to the Siouxland Community, is illegal and will result in immediate suspension from campus.
+Possession, use or distribution of any kind of illegal substance goes against Morningside College’s commitment to the Siouxland Community, is illegal and may result in immediate suspension or expulation from campus.

 The student handbook contains a detailed list of all other campus disciplinary policies and procedures, including alcohol and drug policies.
 Provisions for counseling and treatment opportunities are also addressed.
 Morningside College will make reasonable effort to enforce all federal, state and local laws.